-Available in: Professional, Enterprise, Performance, Unlimited, Developer, and Database.com Editions
+- Professional

+- Enterprise

+- Performance

+- Unlimited

+- Developer

+- Database.com

 Create and Edit Groups

 Only administrators and delegated administrators can create and edit public groups, but anyone can create and edit their own personal groups.

 To create or edit a group:

 - 1. Click the control that matches the type of group: - For personal groups, go to your personal settings and click My Personal Information or Personal-whichever one appears.
 Then click My Groups.
 The Personal Groups related list is also available on the user detail page. - For public groups, from Setup, enter Public Groups in the Quick Find box, then select Public Groups. - 2.
 Click New, or click Edit next to the group you want to edit. - 3.
 Enter the following: